thavixt/twitch-lite/README.md

 - works with [BetterTTV](https://betterttv.com/) and [FrankerFaceZ](https://www.frankerfacez.com/)
 - link to specific channels with `https://thavixt.github.io/twitch-lite/?stream=<channel_name>`
 - bookmark as `https://thavixt.github.io/twitch-lite/` without any query parameters to remember your last watched stream
-- save your favourite streams in a compact list to switch between them in 2 clicks, without leaving the page
+- save your favourite streams in a compact list to switch between them in 1 click, without leaving the page
   - the list shows the viewer counts of online channels for convinience

 ### Todo